cgruver/okd-3.11-install-tutorial/Provision_Guest_Nodes/README.md

     If all goes according to plan, you should have guest VMs self-provisioning now.
 This step will take a few minutes.
 Your new guests will install the minimal CentOS image, reboot, run their firstboot script, then reboot one more time.

+1. To test ssh connectivity to your new guest VMs.
+I have provided a helper script to execute a command against all of the guests in an inventory file.

+        oscexec.sh -i=my_lab -c="uname -a"

+    You should see an output for each of your guests similar to:

+        Linux <GUEST_HOSTNAME_HERE> 3.10.0-957.21.3.el7.x86_64 #1 SMP Tue Jun 18 16:35:19 UTC 2019 x86_64 x86_64 x86_64 GNU/Linux

+1. Now it's time to set up our [OpenShift Build](../OKD_Install/README.md)